 In accordance with university policy, an "F" is given on any portion of the course work in which cheating is detected.
-The case may also be presented to the Office of the Dean of Student Life.
-Use of a translating device or software to complete writing assignments is considered such an offense.
 Work corrected or influenced by an outside person is prohibited.
-Another example of academic dishonesty is when you give the exact information that came in your exam to a friend in another section of the same class or the person using that information, you are being dishonest.
+Another example of academic dishonesty is when you give the exact information that came in your exam to a friend in the same or another section of the same class or the person using that information, you are being dishonest.
 Another example of academic dishonesty is using a "cheat sheet."
-See page 32 of the current catalog for more information.
 Student work may be checked using plagiarism-detection software.
 Plagiarism includes copying text and images off the internet or from books without indicating the source.
-Pages 32-33 in the catalog advise students about cheating and plagiarism.
+See the current catalog for more information as it advises students about cheating and plagiarism.